Bishworajkdk/2021-Olympics-Tokyo-azure-data/README.md

 # 2021-Olympics-Tokyo-azure-data
-2021 Olympics in Tokyo Data Engineering Project
+This repository contain a data engineering project focused on the 2021 Olympics in Tokyo dataset sourced from Kaggle.
+The project includes data cleaning, transformation, and analysis scripts.
+Utilize the provided GitHub template for efficient collaboration and tracking